Logan-Hansen/PokemonCrystal/README.md

 - [ ] Way to obtain mystery gift only items - possibly decoration vendor in goldenrod, or improved purchases by mom when you earn enough money
 - [X] Trade evolutions by level - 36 for Haunter, Machoke, Graveler, and Kadabra.
 Can also still trade to evolve early
 - [X] Trade evolutions that require item now work as if it was a stone, or can still trade while holding
-- [ ] Updated movesets for Pokemon
-    - [ ] Improved egg move options (check that all are possible)
-    - [ ] More evolution move options
-    - [ ] Hail and other new moves added to learnsets
-- [ ] Gen 1 transfer moves with tutor in Kanto
-- [ ] Base stat changes to rebalance and increase usability
-- [ ] Speed up egg hatch rates (twice as fast for everything)
 - [X] odd egg has decent dvs - will either be 15/15/15/15 or 15/10/10/10 Shiny
 - [X] daycare man appears outside the fence
-- [ ] stat exp updated when you use pokecenter as well as box
-- [ ] Change shiny formula to not be dependent on DVs so can have all perfect with some shiny still
-- [X] Slightly improved fishing odds of getting something other than a magikarp
-- [ ] fishing has 100% success rate
-- [ ] name rater can change traded pokemon names
-- [ ] can fly anywhere from either region
-- [ ] Color TM/HMs when in overworld pokeball to help people know which items are worth going after
-- [X] Starter Pokeballs now color coded - no more guess and check to decide!
-- [X] Ghost type is now Special and Dark is now Physical
-- [ ] Rematch parties for Gym Leaders + Elite 4 after beating Red
-- [ ] roaming pokemon reset after beating the E4 if you have not caught them
-- [ ] stationary pokemon can be fought again as well
 - [X] Slight buff to some trainer types (and fix Rival getting weaker DVs in some fights)
 - [X] Goldenrod Move Tutor now there every day once you beat elite four, allows unlimited purchases, and charges money instead of coins
 - [X] Dex entries for Raikou, Entei, and Suicune marked as seen by Eusine when you wake them up to make tracking them easier.